erizov/Professor/semester_1/lecture_12_string_algorithms/kmp/README.md

 ❌ **WRONG**: "Kmp is too complex to understand"
 ✓ **CORRECT**: Kmp can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

-This algorithm/pattern is implemented in the following frameworks and technologies:
+This atechniquepattern is implemented in the following frameworks and technologies:

 ### Apache Kafka